Manufacture of wooden houses

 house in France - Litarh

 Passive houses.
 They are the most modern version of wooden houses.
-They are built using state-of-the-art technologies for the most economical operation.
-It's the option for young people in the middle class who want sustainable homes that are in tune with the times.
-Dimmer in Comănești is a well-known name when it comes to such houses.
-The company was part of the team that built Buhnici House, a house that operates without external energy supply.
+They are built using state-of-the-art technologies for the most economical exploitation.
+It's the choice for young middle-income people who want sustainable homes in tune with the times.
+Dimmer from Comănești is already a household name when it comes to such houses.
+The company was part of the team that built Buhnici House, the house that runs without external energy.

 wooden houses